 Gun violence is a complex problem, and while there’s no one-size-fits-all solution, we must act.
 Our reports bring you the latest cutting-edge research and analysis about strategies to end our country’s gun violence crisis at every level.Learn More

 Laws Requiring or Authorizing the State to Act as a Point of Contact

-Connecticut, Illinois, and California have laws requiring the states to act as POCs.
+Connecticut, Illinois, California and Washington64 have laws requiring the states to act as POCs.
 Colorado, and New Hampshire have laws explicitly authorizing the state to act as a POC, although the New Hampshire state agency has chosen to act as a POC for handgun sales only.
 Indiana’s law requires the state to act as a POC if federal funds are available to assist the state in participating in NICS.
 However, Indiana is not currently acting as a POC.

 Laws Detailing the Procedure for a Background Check in POC States

 Seventeen of the 21 POC states have laws explaining the procedure for the background check.
 These laws typically require the purchaser to fill out a firearm transfer application form (or an application for a Brady-exempt permit to purchase), present photo identification, and pay a fee.
 The dealer must then transmit the application to a state agency that conducts the background check.
 If the transfer is approved, the agency transmits an approval number to the dealer, who is prohibited from transferring the firearm until an approval number is received or the statutory time period has expired.
 Michigan, Nevada, New Hampshire, and New Jersey are the only POC states without laws that describe the procedure in this manner.